oilstel/elliott/_posts/2019-09-06-pocket-keyboard.md

 ![](https://files.elliott.computer/images/pocket-keyboard-2.jpg)

 I've noticed that it's easier to edit my blog while reading it on my phone.
-I had a reading tracking problem when I was young.
-I was told to read with a ruler so that I didn't skip lines.
+I had a reading tracking problem when I was younger.
+I was told to read with a ruler so that I wouldn't skip lines.
 I think the small screen size of a phone makes reading/editing easier for me.
-On a larger screen the lines extend so long that it can be tricky to follow them.

 What I like about my Pocket Keyboard is that my computer is made up of several components.
-This is sort of the computer experience that I've always dreamed of.
-A computer the can be built out of several components that work independently of one another.
-It reminds me of the fictional sandbender computer that the main character in William Gibson’s Idoru uses.
-Customizing your computer makes you feel in control of your computing experience.
+This is sort of the computer experience that I've always dreamed of: a computer that can be built out of several components that work independently of one another.
+It reminds me of the fictional sandbender computer that the main character in William Gibson’s *Idoru* uses.
+Customizing your computer makes you feel more in control of your computing experience.